 - Accounting, tax, and financing: Avalara, Avask, Bookkeeper360, Canusa Logistics, Clearco, DSP Insurance Services, Firstbase.io, Go Global Ecommerce, Kickfurther, Mercury, OFX, Rho, SimplyVAT, TaxJar, and ZonKeepers

 Overall, ShipBob offers a robust range of special services and features, but its inability to handle Amazon Prime orders is a significant drawback.
-If you’re a ShipBob user who also sells on Amazon, you have two options: either enroll in Amazon’s Fulfillment By Merchant (FMB) non-Prime program or use ShipBob to prep and send some of your inventory to Amazon’s Fulfillment By Amazon (FBA) for Prime orders.
+If you’re a ShipBob user who also sells on Amazon, you have two options: enroll in Amazon’s Fulfillment By Merchant (FMB) non-Prime program, or use ShipBob to prep and send some of your inventory to Amazon’s Fulfillment By Amazon (FBA) for Prime orders.

 ShipBob supports both cross-border shipping and international fulfillment.